surveyjs/survey-creator/docs/End-User-Guide.md

 Checkbox allows for multiple questions or items to be asked of the participant.
 The Checkbox presents the survey participant with a list of items with a checkbox next to each.
 Ticking the checkbox chooses that item.
 Multiple items can be checked and only those checked are recorded in the survey.

-### Ranking

-The participant is presented with a list of items that can be rearranged according to rank or preference.
-The items are rearranged by dragging the items on the page.
-The final rank or order of all items is recorded in the survey.

-### Dropdown

-The participant is presented with a drop-down list of items.
-Only one of these items can be selected, and only the selected item will be recorded in the survey.

-### Image picker

-The participant is presented with a series of images.
-One of these images can be selected and only the value associated with that image will be recorded in the survey.

 ### Radiogroup

 Radiogroup allows for multiple questions or items to be asked of the participant.
 The participant is presented with a list of items with a radio button next to each.
 Only one item may be selected from this list and only the selected item will be recorded in the survey.

+### Dropdown

+The participant is presented with a drop-down list of items.
+Only one of these items can be selected, and only the selected item will be recorded in the survey.

 ### Comment